Motorcycle Carb Identification

 For those readers who are wondering what a downdraft carb is, this is a good place to cover carb identification.

 There are several different carburetor types used on motorcycles and all terrain vehicles.
 The three most common are mechanical, constant velocity or CV and down draft.
-There are also butterfly, updraft and side draft styles.

 Mechanical Carburetor

-The first carb type is mechanical.
-It is sometimes called a cable operated.
 Carb identification of a mechanical carburetor is simple.
 It has a cable hooked to a linkage that pulls the slide barrel up when the throttle is pulled.
 Generally, mechanical carbs have a heavy spring to snap them shut.

 Constant Velocity Carburetors